 The Toyota Techno Museum

 This is also known as the Commemorative Museum of Industry and Technology, or the Toyota Museum Nagoya.
 It is located in central Nagoya.
 There is no factory here but you’ll find a lot of exhibits on the car production process.

 The Toyota Techno Museum is easily reached from Sako station and is close to Nagoya station.
 The museum is open from 09:30 to 17:00, the last entry is 16:30 and admission is 500 yen.
-The museum is closed on Monday and also Tuesdays if the Monday is a national holiday.
+The museum is closed on Mondays and also on Tuesdays if Monday is a national holiday.

 The Toyota Automobile Museum

-This museum displays cars from the later 1800s to the 1960s from Europe, Japan and America.
+This museum displays cars from the late 1800s onwards from Europe, Japan, and America.
 You will find it close to Geidaidori Station.
 The museum is open from 09:30 to 17:00, with the last entry at 16:30.
 The museum is closed on Mondays, and also Tuesdays if the Monday is a National Holiday.
 Entrance is 1000 yen.